opengeogroep/filesetsync/README.md

 Java client-server based rsync-like synchronization of files.
 Suited for large amounts of files and unattended clients.

+The server is a standard Java web application.
+The synchronization protocol is HTTP-based.
+Only complete files are synchronized (no partial updates like rsync).
+Unlike rsync, the file list is cached by the client so data traffic is minimized when synchronizing millions of files.
+Like rsync, no round-trip is required for streaming multiple small files.

 ## filesetsync-client

 ### Running